What is BBQ?

 What is the difference between Baby Back Ribs and Spare Ribs?

-The Baby Back ribs are the rib bones on the back of the ribeye (entrecôte).
-The Spare Ribs are the rib bones on the side of the pork, i.e. the ones you find on the inside of the bacon.
-The baby backs are considered leaner and meatier than the spare ribs, but in Norway it all depends on the cut you get.
+The Baby Back ribs are the rib bones (on the back of the ribeye/entrecôte).
+The Spare Ribs are the rib bones on the side of the pork, i.e. the ones you find underneath the bacon.
+Baby Back Ribs are considered leaner than Spare Ribs, with the meat being generally between the bones, as opposed to on top of the bones as with Spare Ribs.
 Our ribs are cut to our own specs.
 Most restaurants in Norway boil or steam their ribs because it is quicker, and the water increases the sales weight.
-This not barbecue; it is cheating!
+This is not barbecue; it is cheating!
 (You wouldn’t boil a steak would you?)
-We trim our ribs and tear off the inner membrane before we smoke them slowly at for 4 – 6 hours.
+We trim our ribs and tear off the inner membrane before we smoke them slowly for 4 – 6 hours depending on the size and thickness.

 What is a Boston Butt?